TylerLu/EDUGraphAPI-Python/README.md

   - [Office 365 Schools REST API reference](https://msdn.microsoft.com/office/office365/api/school-rest-operations)

-This sample is implemented with the Python language and Django web framework.
+This sample is implemented with the Python language and [Django](https://www.djangoproject.com/) web framework.

+> [Django](https://www.djangoproject.com/) is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+Built by experienced developers, it takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.
+It’s free and open source.

 ## Prerequisites